K0I05/ESP32-S3_ESP-IDF_COMPONENTS/components/peripherals/uart/esp_mux4052a/README.md

 ## Basic Example

 Once a driver instance is instantiated the multiplexer is ready for usage as shown in the below example.
-This basic implementation of the driver utilizes default configuration settings, configures the MUX4052A's channel, transmits a message from UART_NUM_2 at user defined interval, and prints the message received from UART_NUM_0.
+This basic implementation of the driver utilizes default configuration settings, configures the MUX4052A's channel, transmits a message from UART_NUM_2 at a user defined interval, and prints the message received from UART_NUM_0.
 The MUX4052A is interfaced to the MCU on UART_NUM_2 and MUX4052A channels 0 and 2 are interfaced to the MCU on UART_NUM_0.
 The uart transmit lines for channels 0 and 2 on the MUX4052A are connected to the MCU's receive lines on UART_NUM_0.
-There is a 5 second delay between channel configuration and message transmission.
+There is a 5 second delay between channel configuration and message transmissions.

 ```c
 #include <stdio.h>